telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditCommandColumn.md

 ## Properties

-###  ShowAddButton `Boolean`
+###  AddRecordImageUrl `String`

-Gets or sets a value indicating whether the Add Record button will be shown.
+Gets or sets the URL of the image for the Add Record button when
+             is set to ImageButton.

-###  ShowEditButton `Boolean`
+###  AddRecordText `String`

-Gets or sets a value indicating whether the Edit button will be shown.
+Gets or sets the text of the Add New Record button in data items.

 ###  ButtonType `TreeListButtonColumnType`

 Gets or sets a value indicating the type of the button that will be rendered.
             The type should be one of the specified by the  enumeration.

-###  UniqueName `String`
+###  CancelImageUrl `String`

-Gets or sets a unique name for this column.
-The unique name can be used to
-            reference particular columns, or cells within grid rows.
+Gets or sets the URL of the image for the Cancel button when
+             is set to ImageButton.

 ###  CancelText `String`

 Gets or sets the text of the Cancel button in the edited items.

-###  EditText `String`
+###  ColumnType `String`

+Returns a string which represents the type of the current column.

+###  DesignMode `Boolean`

+Indicates if the control is in design-mode.

+###  Display `Boolean`

-Gets or sets the text value of the Edit button in the column cells.
+Gets or sets a value indicating whether the cells corresponding to a column would be rendered with a 'display:none' style attribute (end-user-not-visible).

-###  UpdateText `String`

-Gets or sets the text of the Update button in the edited items.

-###  AddRecordText `String`

-Gets or sets the text of the Add New Record button in data items.

-###  InsertText `String`

-Gets or sets the text of the Insert button in the insert items.

-###  AddRecordImageUrl `String`

-Gets or sets the URL of the image for the Add Record button when
-             is set to ImageButton.

-###  InsertImageUrl `String`

-Gets or sets the URL of the image for the Insert button when
-             is set to ImageButton.

-###  UpdateImageUrl `String`

-Gets or sets the URL of the image for the Update button when
-             is set to ImageButton.
+            To completely prevent cells from rendering, set the  property to false, instead of the Display property.

 ###  EditImageUrl `String`

 Gets or sets the URL of the image for the Edit button when
              is set to ImageButton.

-###  CancelImageUrl `String`
+###  EditText `String`

-Gets or sets the URL of the image for the Cancel button when
+Gets or sets the text value of the Edit button in the column cells.
-             is set to ImageButton.

-###  ToolTip `String`
+###  FooterText `String`

-Gets or sets the title attribute that will be applied to the buttons.

-###  Owner `RadTreeList`

-Gets a reference to the  object
-            to which the column belongs

-###  DesignMode `Boolean`

-Indicates if the control is in design-mode.
+Use the FooterText property to specify your own or determine the current
+            text for the footer section of the column.

-###  ColumnType `String`
+###  HeaderStyle `TableItemStyle`

-Returns a string which represents the type of the current column.
+Style of the cell in the header item of the RadTreeList, corresponding to the column.

 ###  HeaderText `String`